 In May 2016, the couple opened the doors to the Stone & Compass (S&C) Balkan Ecotourism and Cultural Retreat, a tranquil destination for travelers, artists, families, educators and students interested in the environment, cultural and “eco tours,” studying and helping local communities, or all of the above.

 “We cater to each person and group individually.
 They can visit Bulgaria on their own and just hang out; go on completely developed excursions with field guides; or do nothing but relax and not be bothered,” said Goodwin, who serves as COO of S&C, while Kiernan serves as CEO.
 “Our overall goal is that everyone expands in some positive way; that they learn to understand others and discover that we are all very similar.”

-Stone & Compass is in the process to be a representative project for the United Nations’ 2030 “Sustainable Development Goals” project, which features 17 goals to “improve the lives of people everywhere.”
+Stone & Compass has been chosen as the representative project for the United Nations’ 2030 “Sustainable Development Goals” project, which features 17 goals to “improve the lives of people everywhere.”

 To help support S&C, Goodwin launched a business in 2014 that manages the large-scale estates and aspects of the “everyday lives of very wealthy individuals.”
 He has also worked as a teacher, and has opened a chain of restaurants in California.
 Kiernan serves as a professor of theatre and speech communication at Salem State University.

 Most of their income, and all the profits from the retreat center, are used to expand S&C and fund projects that help non-governmental organizations around the world.
 Some of their current projects include supporting the Balkan Heritage Foundation in Bulgaria; Archaeon, a cultural preservation organization in Bosnia; a family-owned organic hazelnut farm in Serbia; and other projects in such countries as Mexico, Serbia, and Lebanon.